Stichodactyla helianthus: Symbiosis

 Like many other anemones, S. helianthus can serve as a “hub” for mutualistic networks of species and has been documented to live in symbiosis with other organisms.
 Symbiosis refers to the close association between organisms of two different species, whereas at least one organism benefits.

 These symbiont organisms vary substantially and can include algal endosymbionts, such as zooxanthellae, anemone crabs and anemone shrimp.
 In specific, Symbiodinium spp. is zooxanthellae that has been investigated to establish complex relationships with sun anemones, even to the extent of coordinating cell cycles with hosts.
 Another endosymbiont is the Clibanarius tricolor, or the blue-legged hermit crab, which has been recorded to live in symbiosis in the Caribbean and Indo-Pacific Regions.
 This crab uses the surface of the anemone as a “microhabitat” and is protected from the anemone's harmful toxins by removable coverings on the surface of their bodies.
-Another largely studied endosymbiont is the anemone shrimp.
+Another largely-studied endosymbiont is the anemone shrimp.
 Hayes et al. reported cohabitation of sun anemones by Periclimenes rathbunae, also called sun anemone shrimp, in a random manner that may be directly influenced by anemone size in the West Indies.
-In a further study, Periclimenes yucatanicus, or “spotted-cleaner shrimp”, were additionally observed in symbiosis with Stichodactyla helianthus in the Florida Bay.
+In a further study, Periclimenes yucatanicus, or spotted cleaner shrimp, were additionally observed in symbiosis with S. helianthus in the Florida Bay.